Chart Color Schemes

 Northmead shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 39.1%, significantly lower than the SA3 area average of 50.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 25.6%, followed by postgraduate qualifications (10.7%) and graduate diplomas (2.8%).
-Vocational credentials are also common, with 29.9% of residents aged 15+ holding them, including advanced diplomas (11.6%) and certificates (18.3%).
+Bachelor degrees are most common at 25.6%, followed by postgraduate qualifications (10.7%) and graduate diplomas (2.8%).
+Vocational credentials are prevalent, with 29.9% of residents aged 15+ holding them, including advanced diplomas (11.6%) and certificates (18.3%).
+Educational participation is high, with 29.4% of residents currently enrolled in formal education, comprising 10.3% in primary, 7.2% in secondary, and 5.6% in tertiary education.

-Educational participation is high, with 29.4% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.4% of residents currently enrolled in formal education.
 This includes 10.3% in primary education, 7.2% in secondary education, and 5.6% pursuing tertiary education.

 Frequently Asked Questions - Education